Multi-language Feature Overview

 Using Translations in Components

-To add a new language, follow these steps:
+To add a new language, follow these steps:1.
+Update Configuration

 file to add the new language code: